Feet are important.

 It can take time to pin down the cause of foot and ankle pain, or whether that pain could be causing problems further up the chain, into the knees, hips, or back.
 That’s why we perform a detailed 60 minute evaluation that looks at alignment of the bones of the foot and ankle complex, muscle and joint flexibility and stability, strength, and balance.
 This concentrated biomechanical exam affords the comprehensive information that a therapist needs to first look globally at lower quarter function and then narrow down an accurate physical therapy diagnosis.

 Sometimes treatment incorporates fairly straightforward strengthening and stretching; other times more complicated proprioception, balance, and gait modification activities.
 Often, orthotics or changes in footwear are indicated.
-We have long-standing relationships with companies that provide excellent customer service like PAL, Biomechanical Services, Dr. Comfort, and BSN-Jobst.
+We have long-standing relationships with companies that provide excellent customer service like PAL, Biomechanical Services, NW Podiatrics, Dr. Comfort, BSN-Jobst and Juzo.
 By looking at foot alignment in non-weight bearing as well as in standing, your therapist can make the recommendation with the best fit for you and for your lifestyle.

 What kinds of foot problems do we treat?